-If you have the tastes of a professional interior designer but lack the budget for high end furnishings, One Kings Lane may provide a means to satisfy your upscale tastes.
-Members can save up to 70 percent on furnishings and other home décor from top name designers.
+If you have the tastes of a professional interior designer but lack the budget for high-end furnishings, One Kings Lane may provide a means to satisfy your upscale tastes.
+Members can save up to 70 percent on furnishings and another home décor from top name designers.

 Membership is free and most items can be returned for a full refund within 14 days of purchase, although return shipping fees may apply.
 Shoppers on the move can snag bargains with apps for iPhone and iPad.

 Most members-only shopping sites accept both debit and credit cards.
-Checks may also be accepted in brick-and-mortar stores such as Wal-Mart and Costco.
-Impulse purchases are a hazard – it’s easy to get caught up in the frenzy of limited time sales.
+Checks may also be taken in brick-and-mortar stores such as Wal-Mart and Costco.
+Impulse purchases are a hazard – it’s easy to get caught up in the frenzy of limited-time sales.
 Shoppers should resist the urge to snap up items just because the price has been discounted.
-That jacket that you never wear because it matches nothing else in your closet is not really much of a bargain.
-Instead, members only shopping should represent a means to make items that you know you’ll use more affordable.
+That jacket that’s never worn is not much of a bargain.
+Instead, members, only shopping should represent a means to make items that you know you’ll use more affordable.